 Before eligibility redetermination, Boards may request participation information from parents or training providers in order to determine continued enrollment in the program and whether the parent is making progress toward completion of an education or training program as defined in A-100.

-Boards must be aware that progress toward completion of an education or training program must not affect the current 12-month eligibility period.
+Boards must inform staff members that progress toward completion of an education or training program must not affect the current 12-month eligibility period.
 A Board’s assessment of whether a customer is making progress toward completion of an education or training program is only relevant for eligibility redetermination.

 E-400: Parent Appeal Rights

-Board must be aware that, unless otherwise stated in this section, a parent may request a hearing pursuant to TWC Chapter 823 Integrated Complaints, Hearings, and Appeals rules for the following:
+Board must inform staff members that, unless otherwise stated in this section, a parent may request a hearing pursuant to TWC Chapter 823 Integrated Complaints, Hearings, and Appeals rules for the following:

 If the parent’s eligibility or child’s enrollment is denied, delayed, reduced, suspended, or terminated by the Board’s child care contractor, Choices caseworker, or SNAP E&T caseworker